MindtreeLtd/balance-transfer-java/README.md

 ## License

-This Project's source code files are made available under the Apache License, Version 2.0 (Apache-2.0), located in the license file under this repo.
+This Project's source code files are made available under the Apache License, Version 2.0 (Apache-2.0), located in the license file under this repository.